CodingAvenue/codestop-certification-javascript/content/JavaScriptCertificationModerate.q.md

 /// type=CR, answer=[tests/JavaScriptCertification/DisplayPascalsTriangleTest.js], difficulty=moderate

-Given a non-negative integer `n`, write a program the generates the first `n` rows of the Pascal's triangle.
+Given a non-negative integer `n`, write a program that generates the first `n` rows of the Pascal's triangle.

 ```javascript
 // Add your code here...